Nanjing Massacre Memorial Day: Continued observance

+Flag-lowering ceremony held on the National Memorial Day for the Victims of the Nanjing Massacre on 13 December 2018.

 Nanjing Massacre Memorial Day has been observed annually since 2014, with ceremonies at the Nanjing Massacre Memorial Hall.
 The ceremony begins with the Chinese national anthem.
 Sirens go off at 10:01 a.m.
 CST, and drivers stop and honk their horns.
 The Chinese flag is flown at half-mast, ceremony attendees wear dark clothing with white flowers, and white doves are released to represent peace.
 Sixteen soldiers leave eight wreaths of chrysanthemums, a traditional flower for mourning.
 The ceremony also includes a speech from a Politburo leader and the reading of a "Peace Declaration".
 The observance is accompanied by extensive coverage in Chinese state media and is attended by Communist Party officials as well as by elderly survivors of the massacre.

-Communist Party general secretary Xi Jinping attended the 2017 ceremony in addition to the inaugural 2014 event.
+President Xi Jinping attended the 2017 ceremony, which marked the 80th anniversary, in addition to the inaugural 2014 event.
+In addition, every anniversary has been attended by a CCP Politburo member, except the 85th anniversary in 2022, which was attended by Politburo Standing Committee member Cai Qi.
+Although the memorial day is named after the Nanjing Massacre, its honorees are not limited to victims of that massacre.
+Instead the day is to commemorate all who were killed during the era of the Second Sino-Japanese War, including victims of the Nanjing Massacre, victims of chemical weapons, victims of biological warfare, victims of forced labor, comfort women, victims of the Three Alls policy, and victims of indiscriminate bombing.